 Сan you go to Antarctica without special permission?

 You’ll definitely need to get a permit for exploring this beautiful polar gem, but we’ve got you covered.
-As one of the top polar expedition cruise operators we’ll organize everything.
+As one of the top polar expedition cruise operators we’ll organize everything you need to get to Antarctica.

-Here is what we’ll need you to take care of yourself (…but please feel free to
+Here is what you’ll have to take care of yourself (…but please feel free to contact us for support):

 • Airfare to and from our departure port Ushuaia/Buenos Aires in Argentina (depending on the cruise): price depends on your country/place of residence